3D Printing in Metals. DMLS.

 Producing 3d printed parts in metals is much more of an industrial process compared to 3d printing in plastics.
 Metal parts are subject to a post build heat curing process to relieve internal stresses, wire cut from the build platform, have the metal support structures removed and then subject to final finishing.

-Threads are best added as a second, post build process.
+Threads are best added as a secondary, post build process.

 Heat Treatment is available as an option as appropriate.